Key Takeaways

 - Stay active and engaged through hobbies, travel, classes, volunteering and time with loved ones.

-Retirement doesn't have to mean the end of your professional life.
-You don't have to stop dreaming just because you're retired.
-Learn how you could start a new career in retirement, relocate, find new hobbies, and pursue encore careers to make the most of your retirement years.
+Retirement does not have to mean the end of your professional life.
+Learn how you can still set goals, start a new career, relocate, try new hobbies, or pursue an encore career during your retirement years.

 Where to Live in Retirement

-When deciding where to relocate for retirement, first consider your motivations:
+When deciding where to relocate for retirement, ask yourself:

 - Do you want to be closer to family and friends?

-- Do you pursue new activities and communities?
+- Are you looking for new activities or communities?

-- Do you want to reduce housing and living expenses or align with a spouse's retirement plans?
+- Do you want to lower housing and living costs?

 Buying a New Home